-For tourists on their first-time Uganda safari would want to peak a little bit into the media and communication environment in Uganda.
-A guide to understanding how to keep connected to your ordinary world while taking your holiday in this unknown little East African destination.
+Tourists on their first-time holiday to Uganda would want to peak a little bit into Uganda’s media and communication environment and understand how to keep connected to their ordinary world while on a memorable journey in this unknown little East African destination.